Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 • Creating an AWS account and using KMS.

-• Creating keys and establishing AWS KMS key management policies around IAM permissions and roles, and who can perform functions, such as creating, disabling, and deleting keys.
+• Creating keys and establishing AWS KMS key management policies around Identity and Access Management (IAM) permissions and roles, and who can perform functions, such as creating, disabling, and deleting keys.

 Key management in AWS KMS